JAlcocerT/JAlcocerT/content/blog/book-da-road-career.md

         * Grooming
         * Planning Sessions
         * Retrospectives
 * Kanban: is an Agile methodology that visualizes work as it moves through different stages.
-It utilizes a Kanban board to provide visibility into the workflow, limit work in progress (WIP), and optimize the flow of tasks.
+It utilizes a Kanban board to provide visibility into the workflow, limit work in progress (W.I.P), and optimize the flow of tasks.
 * ScrumBan:  is a hybrid approach that combines elements of Scrum and Kanban methodologies.
 It aims to leverage the strengths of both frameworks to enhance productivity and flexibility in project management
 * Other Agile methodologies: Lean, Extreme Programming (XP), and Dynamic Systems Development Method (DSDM)